Decoded Neurofeedback Project

 Nobumasa Kato (Showa University), members

-The data of the patients and the control participants were collected at the sites shown in Table 1.
+The neuroimaging data of the patients and the control participants were collected at the sites shown in Figure 3.
 A coherent protocol was designed and used for the resting-state functional magnetic resonance imaging (rs-fMRI).
-4 The following table shows the number of samples collected.
-We used 14 scanners from various manufacturers.
+5 The following table 1 shows the number of samples collected for each disorder at each site.
+We used altogether 14 scanners from three manufacturers.
+The data is available from this site.
+More than 400 scans were obtained for 9 traveling subjects who visited 12 scanners as shown in Table 2.

 DecNef and FCNef

 The brain is not merely an input-output information transformation system; it’s also a dynamical system that generates spontaneous spatiotemporal patterns even without sensory inputs, executed movements, or cognitive tasks.
 These spontaneously generated patterns by brain dynamics are called spontaneous brain activities in experimental animals and resting-state brain activities in humans.
-The resting-state brain activity of an individual contains much information about age, cognitive capability, mental disorders, etc. By combining the information decoded from brain activity and its neurofeedback in reinforcement learning paradigms, we can unconsciously control brain activity patterns that correspond to specific information.
-This leads to therapies for psychiatric disorders, unconscious manipulation of facial preferences, color qualia, confidence in decision making, and an increase of cognitive capability.
-Decoded neurofeedback (DecNef)1 has been applied to obsessive compulsive disorder (OCD) and central chronic pain (Fig. 3).
-Functional connectivity neurofeedback (FCNef)2 has been applied to the autism spectrum disorder (ASD), major depressive disorder (MDD), and schizophrenia (SCZ) (Fig. 4), (Table 2).
+The resting-state brain activity of an individual contains rich information about age, cognitive capability, mental disorders, etc. By combining the information decoded from brain activity and its neurofeedback in reinforcement learning paradigms, we can unconsciously control brain activity patterns that correspond to specific information.
+This leads to therapies for psychiatric disorders3, unconscious manipulation of facial preferences6, color-orientation association7, fear memory reduction8, confidence in decision making9,10, and an increase of cognitive capability.
+Decoded neurofeedback (DecNef)1 has been applied to obsessive compulsive disorder (OCD) and central chronic pain11 (Fig. 4).
+Functional connectivity neurofeedback (FCNef)2 has been applied to the autism spectrum disorder (ASD), major depressive disorder (MDD)12, and schizophrenia (SCZ) (Fig. 5), (Table 3).

 Biomarkers of ASD, SCZ, MDD and OCD based on rs-fcMRI

 Recently, using functional-connectivity magnetic resonance imaging (fcMRI) techniques, attempts have developed classifiers for various psychiatric disorders and typically developed or healthy individuals to identify the abnormality of functional connections (FCs).
-Because no classifiers have ever been validated for an independent cohort due to the over-fitting and interferential effects of varying measurement conditions and demographic distributions, their clinical utility and neuroscientific validity continue to be questioned.
-Within this consortium, we overcame the above difficulties by developing a novel machine-learning algorithm that identifies a small number of abnormal FCs.5 The resultant classifier achieved high accuracy for a Japanese discovery cohort and also demonstrated good generalizations for independent validation cohorts collected in the USA and/or Netherlands.
-The combination of L1-SCCA and SLR has already been applied to the classification of ASD, SCZ, MDD, and OCD patients from typically developed or healthy controls.
-Table 3 shows the results of these studies as of December 2015.
+Because no classifiers have ever been validated for a completely independent cohort due to the over-fitting and interferential effects of varying measurement conditions and demographic distributions, their clinical utility and neuroscientific validity continue to be questioned.
+Within this consortium, we overcame the above difficulties by developing a novel machine-learning algorithm that identifies a small number of abnormal FCs.12-14 The resultant classifier achieved high accuracy for a Japanese discovery cohort and also demonstrated good generalizations for independent validation cohorts collected in the USA and/or Netherlands.
+The combination of L1-SCCA and SLR has already been applied to the classification of ASD13, SCZ15, MDD16, and OCD17 patients from typically developed or healthy controls.
+Table 4 shows the results of these studies as of December 2017.
 The classifiers performances continue to improve.

 DecNef and FCNef therapy